manmedia/JavaCaseChanger/README.txt

 The resulting application will be able to change cases of a designated set of letters found in a text file.

+My initial implementation of the case changer (or toggler) class is to use any vowels in a text file.

 I have tried to use Abstract classes to make sure that people can take it and change it's implementation as needed.